toggledbits/VenstarColorTouch/README.md

 1. Click **Next** to connect.

 ImperiHome should then populate your groups with your Venstar ColorTouch plugin devices.

+## Improving Security -- Basic Auth and HTTPS ##

+Venstar ColorTouch thermostats with newer firmware offer HTTP Basic Authentication.
+While this is generally regarded as weak, its strength is improved by using it together with HTTPS.
+To configure:

+1. In the thermostat's Wi-Fi menu, set the API Protocol to HTTPS;
+1. Set the HTTP Authentication username and password;
+1. Power-cycle the thermostat;
+1. Open the Vera device control panel for the thermostat, and go to *Advanced > Variables*;
+1. Set the `HTTPUser` and `HTTPPassword` variables to exactly the username and password assigned to the thermostat;
+1. Modify the `APIPath` variable so that the protocol is "https" and the port is 443.
+For example, if the value was previously `http://192.168.9.100:80/` it would now be `https://192.168.9.100:443/`;
+1. Close the control panel and restart Luup.

 ## Reporting Bugs/Enhancement Requests ##